 verb (sags, sagging, sagged)[no object]

-- 1Sink, subside, or bulge downward under weight or pressure or through lack of strength: he closed his eyes and sagged against the wall the bed sagged in the middle (as adjective sagging) a sagging ceiling about to fallMore example sentences
+- 1Sink, subside, or bulge downwards under weight or pressure or through lack of strength: she let her head sag lower and lower the bed sagged in the middle (as adjective sagging) sagging shelves bearing rusty paint tinsMore example sentences

 - The albums lined his walls on wooden shelves that sagged under their weight.